KarinaAnzar/KarinaAnzar.github.io/README.md

   ![graphic](images/Scales.png)

-This project emphasizes the importance of choosing meaningful color schemes to create accurate and compelling maps.
+This code emphasizes the importance of choosing meaningful color schemes to create accurate and compelling maps.

 ---